everything2/everything2/docs/API.md

 * **msgtext** - The text of the message
 * **for_usergroup** - The node reference of the group the message was send to.
 Missing if not a usergroup message

-Users who are not logged in should expect to receive 403 Forbidden
+Users who are not logged in should expect to receive 401 Unauthorized

 ### /api/messages/:id

 Returns the message at :id, formatted per the */api/messages* construct.
 Users who do not own the message should expect to receive 403 Forbidden.

+### /api/messages/create

+Sends a message.
+At this time, will accept a usergroup in "for", but will not deliver it.

+Accepts a JSON post with the following parameters
+* **for** - The name of
+* **for_id** - More precise and preferred version of for_id.
+Is ignored if this and **for** are sent at the same time.
+* **message** - The message text to send

 ## Chats